blashin888/conditions-for-non-fragility/draft.md

   - System (internal confidence)

-  The weakest certainty tends to be treated as the strongest.
+  The weakest certainty is often treated as the strongest.

 Relative confidence is recognized.